NativeScript/foundation/README.md

 ## @nativescript/foundation

-NativeScript Foundation for a vibrant JavaScript (_with native platforms_) ecosystem.
+NativeScript Foundation combines the best ideas from the web and native platforms.

 - [@nativescript/foundation](packages/foundation/README.md)